aerocom-community/experiments/phase-4/AP4-CTRL/AP4-CTRL.md

 Three types of simulation pairs are planned, each of which has a preindustrial and a present day simulation:
 - **AMIP:** For all GCMs; aiming to capture the full atmospheric transient model response to aerosol changes.
 - **Transient nudged:** For all models; focusing on aerosol forcing.
-- **Climatological nudged:** For all models participating in the [ACI experiment](/phase-4/aci-baseline/aci-baseline.md); trying to reduce the weather noise as much as possible.
+- **Climatological nudged:** Only for models participating in the [ACI experiment](/phase-4/aci-baseline/aci-baseline.md); trying to reduce the weather noise as much as possible.

 Additional analysis not listed here which can happen using this output is particularly welcome.